Mudit-Tarway/BackendLearning/README.md

 6. index.html
     This file contains how axios hit the backend and extract data from the frontend and then process the data.

+7. package.json
+    This file contains the version of the express and cors external library